The WELL Standard is one of the world’s most popular healthy building programs around the world.

 Certified in 2020, Three Garden Road is an office complex located in the central business district of Hong Kong, a bustling center of international commerce.
 Three Garden Road is one of the largest projects certified by WELL, totaling over 1,600,000 ft².
 The project features many wellness-focused programs, including a fitness center, classical music concerts, healthy dining and snacking options, and a garden.

-International Towers, Australia
+International Towers, Australia (Platinum Certified)

 Another sizeable entry on our list, International Towers in the Barangaroo area in Australia were certified Platinum as a WELL v1 Core & Shell project in 2018.
 Composed of three towers, International Towers stretch the central business district of Sydney down to the waterfront.